drogatkin/jAddressBook/README.md

 records.
-They are a contact information, useful notes, to do lists, URLs, thoughts, accounts details, insurance information, passwords, shopping lists, warranties, businesses locations and addresses, crypto wallets, and many other records like (assets & inventory, budgets, chores, creative corner, diet, financial records, fitness, goals & plans, journal, media library, medical records, projects, recipes, restaurants, services & maintenance, special moments, vehicle maintenance, veterinarian records, wine cellar and other information helping us do not get lost.
+They are a contact information, useful notes, to do lists, URLs, thoughts, accounts details, insurance information, passwords, shopping lists, warranties, businesses locations and addresses, crypto wallets, and many other records like (assets & inventory, budgets, chores, a creative corner, a diet, financial records, the fitness, goals & plans, the journal, a media library, medical records, projects, recipes,  restaurants, services & maintenance, special moments, a vehicle maintenance, veterinarian records, a wine cellar and other information helping us do not get lost.

 It is good if all these records can be stored somewhere and then retrieved as needed.

 jAddressBook helps to keep different contact and address information in one place.
   Distinctive features of the program include:
-    - Java based multi platform open source codebase allowing to run it virtually anywhere including mobile devices.
+* Java based multi platform open source codebase allowing to run it virtually anywhere including mobile devices.
-    - Web interface with centralized server and shared folders.
+* Web interface with centralized server and shared folders.
-    - Web UI automatically adjustable to size of browser mobile or standard.
+* Web UI automatically adjustable to size of browser mobile or standard.
-    - Can run directly on mobile platfroms as Android under app server as Atjeews.
+* Can run directly on mobile platforms as Android under app server as Atjeews.
-    - XML based format keeping address book information made it never obsolete and easy migrated between different applications.
+* XML based format keeping address book information made it never obsolete and easy migrated between different applications.
-    - No any restriction on format and number personal and contacting information.
+* No any restriction on format and number personal and contacting information.
 For example, person can have unlimited numbers of telephone numbers, addresses, e-mails, comments and so on.
-    - Intuitive, and bright user interface.
+* An intuitive, and bright user interface.
-    - Possible using as local, as a remote data storage to easy access your address book from any location.
+* Possible using as a local, as a remote data storage to easy access your address book from any location.
 Most advanced security technology protect your data to be captured or stolen.
-    - Easy integration with any existing software to obtain address book information, as e-mail client, messengers, chat client, web browsers.
+* Easy integration with any existing software to obtain address book information, as e-mail client, messengers, chat client, web browsers.
-    - Low costs software, it's free for personal using.
+* Low costs software, it's free for personal using.
-    - Possibility to build bookmarks and certificate information to fast access to favorite Web sites.
+* Possibility to build bookmarks and certificate information to fast access to favorite Web sites.
-    - Powerful passwords management capabilities.
+* Powerful passwords management capabilities.
-    - National language supported for everything.
+*National language supported for everything.
-    - Keeping user profile and possibility to export it as a record to another address book.
+* Keeping user profile and possibility to export it as a record to another address book.
 Only desired field can be exported.
-    - Import user profiles from other address book program including popular, like Outlook.
+* Import user profiles from other address book program including popular, like Outlook.
-    - Synchronization multiple local and remote data storage.
+* Synchronization multiple local and remote data storage.

 ## History